-Islam is generally misunderstood, especially in the western world, and no Islamic term is more widely misunderstood and evokes such strong reactions as the word Jihad.
-Jihad is often mistranslated to mean ‘Holy War,’ and some non-Muslims misunderstand the term to mean waging war against disbelievers to either convert them to Islam or to kill them.
-Often the word Jihad is thought to be synonymous with terrorism.
+Jihad Meaning┇What is Jihad in Islam┇ Jihadi Definition: Islam is generally misunderstood, especially in the western world, and no Islamic term is more widely misunderstood and evokes such strong reactions as the word Jihad.
+Jihad meaning is often mistranslated to mean ‘Holy War,’ and some non-Muslims misunderstand the term to mean waging war against disbelievers to either convert them to Islam or to kill them.
+Often the word Jihad meaning is thought to be synonymous with terrorism.
 In reality, this couldn’t be further from the truth.

-Jihad comes from an Arabic word meaning to ‘make an effort’ or ‘to strive towards a goal.’
+Jihad meaning comes from an Arabic word meaning to ‘make an effort’ or ‘to strive towards a goal.’
 The term Jihad means to ‘to exert oneself’ or ‘to struggle.’
 In the Islamic context, it means to struggle against one’s evil inclination.
-So, any effort of self-improvement, whether in the form of improving One’s spirituality, education, or financial situation, is an act of Jihad.
+Jihadi Definition: A Jihadi is one that engages in Jihad, one that engages in any effort of self-improvement, whether in the form of improving One’s spirituality, education, or financial situation, is an act of Jihad.
 The Holy Quran makes it clear that Jihad has been used to mean ‘striving’ or ‘exerting.’
+What is Jihad in Quran?

 “We shall certainly guide those who strive for Our cause to Our path.
 God is certainly with the righteous ones” (Quran 29:69)